Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 Frequently Asked Questions

-A: DRDO focuses on developing advanced weapon systems and equipment for the Indian Defence Services, enhancing combat effectiveness, promoting troop welfare, and building an indigenous technological base.
+A: Explicitly, DRDO focuses on developing advanced weapon systems and equipment for the Indian Defence Services, enhancing combat effectiveness, and promoting troop welfare.
+In addition, it aims to build an indigenous technological base.

-A: Candidates must be Indian citizens under 28 (31 for OBC, 33 for SC/ST) with a first-class degree in Engineering or Technology.
+A: In particular, candidates must be Indian citizens under 28 (31 for OBC, 33 for SC/ST) with a first-class degree in Engineering or Technology.

-A: The Defence Research and Development Organisation is headquartered in New Delhi and has its 50+ labs all across the country.
+A: The Defence Research and Development Organisation is headquartered in New Delhi.
+Furthermore, it has its 50+ labs all across the country.